Law enforcement agency: Establishment and constitution

 A Camden County Police Department vehicle.
 The Camden County Police Department was formed in 2013 as a reformation of the Camden Police Department, and has jurisdiction over the entirety of Camden County, New Jersey.

-Typically, a LEA is established and constituted by the governing body it is supporting, and the personnel making up the LEA are from the governing body's subjects.
+Typically, an LEA is established and constituted by the governing body it is supporting, and the personnel making up the LEA are from the governing body's subjects.

-For reasons of either logistical efficiency or policy, some divisions with a country will not establish their own LEAs but will instead make arrangements with another LEA, typically from the same country, to provide law enforcement within the division.
+For reasons of either logistical efficiency or policy, some divisions within a country will not establish their own LEAs but will instead make arrangements with another LEA, typically from the same country, to provide law enforcement within the division.
 For example, the Royal Canadian Mounted Police (RCMP) is a federal agency and is contracted by most of Canada's provinces and many municipalities to police them, even though law enforcement in Canada is constitutionally a divided responsibility.
-This arrangement has been achieved by formal agreement between those provinces and municipalities and the federal government, and reduces the number of agencies policing the same geographical area.
+This arrangement has been achieved by formal agreement between those provinces and municipalities and the federal government, reducing the number of agencies policing the same geographical area.

-In circumstances where a country or division within a country is not able to establish stable or effective LEAs, typically police agencies, the country might invite other countries to provide personnel, experience, and organisational structure to constitute a LEA, such as the Regional Assistance Mission to the Solomon Islands which has a Participating Police Force working in conjunction with the Solomon Islands Police Force.
-In circumstances where the United Nations is already providing an administrative support capability within the country, the United Nations may directly establish and constitute a LEA on behalf of the country, as occurred under the United Nations Transitional Administration in East Timor, which operated in Timor-Leste from 1999 to 2002; related is the United Nations Police, which helps provide law enforcement during United Nations peacekeeping missions.
+In circumstances where a country or division within a country cannot establish stable or effective LEAs, the country might invite other countries to provide personnel, experience, and organizational structure to constitute an LEA, such as the Regional Assistance Mission to the Solomon Islands, which has a Participating Police Force working in conjunction with the Solomon Islands Police Force.
+In circumstances where the United Nations is already providing an administrative support capability within the country, the United Nations may directly establish and constitute an LEA on behalf of the country, such as when the United Nations Transitional Administration in East Timor operated in Timor-Leste from 1999 to 2002; related is the United Nations Police, which helps provide law enforcement during United Nations peacekeeping missions.

 Powers and law exemptions

 Albuquerque Police Department riot officers in 2014.
 Among the powers of LEAs are the use of force to conduct arrests and quell violence and unrest.

-To enable a LEA to prevent, detect, and investigate non-compliance with laws, the LEA is endowed with powers by its governing body which are not available to non LEA subjects of a governing body.
-Typically, a LEA is empowered to varying degrees to:
+To enable an LEA to prevent, detect, and investigate non-compliance with laws, the LEA is endowed with powers by its governing body that are not available to non-LEA subjects of a governing body.
+Typically, an LEA is empowered to varying degrees to: